Archive 4: 2020-2023

 Quotes

-“Instead of putting pressure on someone to buy, we want to create a vacuum that compels them to want to join your programs.” - Christian Mickelsen
+“Instead of putting pressure on someone to buy, create a vacuum that pulls them in.”

 Resources